Florida Public Adjuster Bond: A Comprehensive Guide

-The Florida Public Adjuster Bond can cost anywhere between $375 to $3,500 per year.
+The Florida Public Adjuster Bond can cost anywhere between $375 to $3,500 per year or $38 to $350 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the cost of the $50,000 bond requirement.

 $50,000 Public Adjuster Bond Cost

 |Credit Score*||Bond Cost (1 Year)||Bond Cost (1 month)|

 |625 – 719||$500||$50|

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.

 Who is Required to Purchase the Florida Public Adjuster Bond?

 Florida requires public adjusters to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Florida Statute 626.854, a public adjuster is a person who prepares, completes, and/or files an insurance claim for an insured or third-party claimant or assists them in doing so.

 - Healthcare providers and their employees